thosgood/this-weeks-finds/markdown/101-151/week105.md

 C~8~ = R(16)

 Note that by the time we get to n = 8 we just have 16x16 matrices of real numbers.
-And that\'s how it keeps going: C~n+8~ is just 16x16 matrices of guys in C~n~!
-That\'s Bott periodicity in its simplest form.
+And that's how it keeps going: C~n+8~ is just 16x16 matrices of guys in C~n~!
+That's Bott periodicity in its simplest form.

-Actually right now I\'m in Vienna, at the Schroedinger Institute, and one of the other people visiting is Andrzej Trautman, who gave a talk the other day on \"Complex Structures in Physics\", where he mentioned a nice way to remember the above table.
+Actually right now I'm in Vienna, at the Schroedinger Institute, and one of the other people visiting is Andrzej Trautman, who gave a talk the other day on "Complex Structures in Physics", where he mentioned a nice way to remember the above table.
 Imagine the day is only 8 hours long, and draw a clock with 8 hours.
 Then label it like this: